Employee Engagement Enters the Next Generation

 At launch, Philanthropy Cloud supports employee giving and quickly expands to include volunteering, matching, and corporate grants.
 From day one, there is an integrated database of all certified nonprofits in the US and Canada for employees to connect with.
 In the US, this is made possible through our partner network GuideStar, while Canadian nonprofits are sourced through the Canadian Revenue Agency.
 Add to that the robust and intuitive power of Salesforce Einstein, which has been built right into Philanthropy Cloud, sorting through millions of opportunities to provide the most personalized recommendation to employees.

 Philanthropy Cloud is being piloted by several customers in North America, with very strong end-user reviews.
 Companies like yours are seeing that real change that Philanthropy Cloud can inspire.
-To put this transformative technology in action, check out our demo.
+To put this transformative technology in action, check out our other products..

 You Might Also Like